 The forecast for commercial gaming is primarily based on analysis of recent trends of slot and table game (including retail sports wagering) gross gaming revenue (GGR) of each gaming facility.
-Specifically, year-to-date collections patterns are given significant importance due to the lack of historical observations.
+Specifically, year-to-date collections patterns are given significant importance.
 This analysis is supplemented by the estimated impacts of discrete events such as: a significant change in the number of machines and/or table games; a major renovation or change in amenities; a shock to the economy; or a notable change by a nearby competing gaming facility.